 A Student's aid could be delayed, reduced, or cancelled if:

 The student's Master Promissory Note is not completed (typically a first-time IUPUI borrower)

-Students must complete the master promissory note (MPN) within 60 days if he or she has not previously borrowed from the lender (bank).
+Students must complete the Master Promissory Note (MPN) within 60 days if he or she has not previously borrowed from the lender.
 If the student does not complete the MPN within 60 days, the award will be cancelled.
 A student may contact us to request a determination of eligibility to award a loan that has been cancelled.

 The student does not accept Federal Work-Study award before the deadline